The beaches on Oahu are great, but sometimes you want to escape the sand and find some other fun Oahu family adventures.

 It’s a bit pricy but they may have a discount if you purchase your tickets 10 days or more in advance.

 Be sure to check The Polynesian Culture Center’s website for more information

 Tropical Farms Macadamia Nuts

 Tropical farms is a small tourist spot on the windward side that has a lot to offer.
-I can tell you that we lived there two years without ever knowing this place existed!
 They have free coffee samples as you walk in the door and nine different kinds of macadamia nuts to try.